 Deborah E. Brussolo

 Deborah spent several years working as a medical imaging service engineer.
 Deborah is President and Creative Director of DAB-A-DEW Corporation, and developed “Fishing Away with Erik All Day”, the first product line from DAB-A-DEW Corporation.
 She started “THE ERIK FOUNDATION” after losing her nephew Eric in the Army and wanting to reach out to those families in need.
-Deborah is the President and owner of the charity.

 Mr. Williams is a Vice-President for CityTeam Ministries, an international, non-profit charity organization with offices in the United States and 51 other countries.
 Mr. Williams ran the Philadelphia office for several years and oversees Leadership Development and Training for CityTeam’s national disaster relief team.
 Richard served as a sergeant in the United States Marine Corps.